Inspiring Generations since 1592

 Inspiring Young Writers

-Every year, the Bookmarks programme managed by Trinity Access brings young schoolchildren in to Trinity and inspires them to create their own books and artworks.
-Set up in 1993, Trinity Access is now a world leader in educational access and runs schools outreach programmes as part of its work to widen access to Trinity for people from under-represented communities.
+Every year, the Bookmarks programme managed by Trinity Access brings young schoolchildren in to Trinity and inspires them to create their own books and artwork.
+Set up in 1993, Trinity Access is now a world leader in educational access and runs school outreach programmes as part of its work to widen access to Trinity for people from under-represented communities.

 We are very proud of the Bookmarks initiative and the unique opportunity it provides for children to acquire new skills and to be exposed to the world of children’s literature in a very hands-on way...
 Our outreach programmes attract over 10,000 students annually, and with continued involvement, these students and their peers will successfully make the transition to both second and third level. — Kathleen O’Toole-Brennan, Trinity Access Programmes